 The Importance Of Avoiding Broken Links On Your Website

-When you have no control over other websites, it’s hard to keep track of what is going on with links pointing from your site to external websites.
+When you have no control over someone else’s website, it’s hard to keep track of what is going on with links pointing from your site to external websites.

 For example, let’s take a look at some common scenarios …